irenecelebrin/pands-project/README.md

 The **Iris flower dataset** was created by the British biologist and statistician Ronald Fisher and first published in 1936 in *The use of multiple measurements in taxonomic problems*.
 The dataset includes 150 samples (50 each) from 3 different species of Iris flower: *Iris Setosa**, **Iris Virginica**, **Iris Versicolor**.
-For each sample in the dataset, the following variables are provided:
+For each sample in the dataset, the following 5 variables are provided:
 - 4 Features: **Sepal length**, **Sepal width**, **Petal length**, **Petal width**.
 These measurements are expressed in cm.
 - 1 Target: 3 different Iris species (see above).
 These are also called classes.
 (source: https://en.wikipedia.org/wiki/Iris_flower_data_set)
+In this project, features will be considered and **ndipendent variables* and target as *dependent variable* (source: https://www.kaggle.com/code/lalitharajesh/iris-dataset-exploratory-data-analysis )

 The dataset also includes metadata about variable names, class distribution and references to papers investigating the dataset.